fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 6. [God's creation compared to computer programming]
 7. Maybe make the interactive chart of connections like in Infinite Jest.

+8. Interactive diagram of how persons good and bad deeds are collected by angels and sent to Jannah and Jahannam where they obtain some form.

 Custom Header
 ****************************